 Duties of a User of the Mark

-15.1 A licensed user (e.g. manufacturer) of the Mark is required to comply with these Regulations of the Mark System, including requirements governing presentation of the Mark, available from the IECEx Secretariat, as amended.
+15.1 A licensed user of the Mark is required to comply with these Rules of the Mark Scheme, including requirements governing presentation of the Mark, available from the IECEx Secretariat..

-15.2 An authorized user of the Mark shall accept that its use of the Mark shall not imply any legal responsibilities or obligations on the part of the IEC or the IECEx Management Committee.
-Such responsibility is incumbent under national or supra-national law on the manufacturer of the product so marked.
+15.2 A license holder of the Mark shall accept that its use of the Mark shall not imply any legal responsibilities or obligations on the part of the IEC. .
+Such responsibility is incumbent under national or supra-national law on the license holder of the equipment so marked.

 Misuse of the Mark